Pre-Pilot Research

 that shape financial decisions

 Sigmalign is a behavioural finance research initiative developing a psychometric instrument to identify and quantify the biases that influence investor behaviour.
-We are currently conducting a 60-day pilot study with financial advisors and their clients in Canada.
+The instrument is in independent academic desk review, with a Canadian advisor pilot planned for late 2026.

 Loss Aversion · Overconfidence · Herding Susceptibility · Anchoring · Recency Bias